 any detail on where the axe will fall.
 Public transport by bus in the county may soon become a trip

 into a market town for school/college time and a trip back when school/college finishes.

-We have heard that Buttington-Trewern School have teamed up with Arriva Trains Wales to provide floral decoration at the station.
-Arriva are going to provide planters for the project and children from the school planted bulbs in December.
+Welshpool Buttington-Trewern School have teamed up with Arriva Trains Wales to provide floral decoration at the station.
+Arriva have provided two tubs for the project and children from the school planted bulbs in December.